17 INCREDIBLE YOUNG PEOPLE MAKING THE GLOBAL GOALS HAPPEN

 Goal 17: Partnerships For The Goals

 The co-founder of the youth activism group Zero Hour (she was just 15 at the time), Jamie Margolin has a unique perspective on the climate conversation as a Columbian-American who identifies as Jewish and lesbian.
-Goal 17 is all about communications and partnerships - Jamie uses her writing to help educate people from all walks of life on the climate crisis.
+Goal 17 is all about communications and partnerships - Margolin uses her writing to help educate people from all walks of life on the climate crisis.